LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/configure-subscription-azure.md

 1. [] Once the AzureAD module has been installed/updated, invoke the following command to log on to AzureAD using your global administrator:

     ```powershell
+    $cloudTenant = Read-Host -Prompt 'Enter the name of your tenant'
-    Connect-AzureAD -TenantDomain tenantDomain.onmicrosoft.com
+    Connect-AzureAD -TenantId $cloudTenant
     ```

-    Note that for this command, you must replace "tenantDomain.onmicrosoft.com" with the Cloud Subscription Tenant Name that you recorded earlier.
-When you invoke this command, you will be presented with an Azure Active Directory PowerShell login dialog.
+    When you are prompted to enter the name of your tenant, enter the Tenant Name that you recorded earlier.
+This will be in the format "_domainName_.onmicrosoft.com".
+Once you have provided that information, you will be presented with an Azure Active Directory PowerShell login dialog.
 Enter the username and password for the global administrator account you will use to assign the Company Administrator role to the application registration, and then click **Sign in**.

     ![Azure Active Directory PowerShell Sign-in](images/azure-ad-powershell-signin.png)